In Depth Baby Product Reviews Led by a Pediatrician

 We suggest you keep your baby in their infant car seat until they are 9-12 months old or as their height starts to push the infant seat's maximum length (always rely on the manufacturer's limitations of your infant seat to guide you).
 You should check weight capacity, too, but more often than not, the height limit will force the switch to a convertible seat.

-If you are looking for a convertible car seat, then your baby is at the age range where many parents are also thinking about choosing the best baby backpack carrier to make it easier to walk long distances.
-If you live in a bike-friendly town, a bike trailer can also be a fabulous addition.
+If you are looking for a convertible car seat, then your baby is in the age range when many parents are also thinking about choosing the baby backpack carrier to make it easier to walk long distances.

 This chart shows a comparison of the HIC (head) sensor results from one of the lowest-scoring options in the group (black line) to the sensor results of one of the best-performing options in the group (green line).
 Lower sensor results are better and indicate fewer G-forces on the crash test dummy.